 4. Renuka Lake – Ageless Beauty

-Renuka Lake in Himachal Pradesh lies 672 m above the sea level.
-It is the largest lake in Himachal Pradesh, with a circumference of about 3214 m.
+Renuka Lake in Himachal Pradesh lies 672 m above sea level.
+It is the largest natural lake in Himachal Pradesh, with a circumference of about 3214 m.
 It was named after the goddess Renuka.
 You can choose between a self-driven boat or a canal boat to explore and experience the scenic sights surrounding it.

 The six-day long annual Shri Renukaji Fair is celebrated in the third week of November on the banks of the lake.
 On the left bank of the lake amidst lush green forests lies Renukaji Zoo, a part of the Renukaji Wildlife Sanctuary.